mahavedalla/mahavedalla/docs/questions/jataka/whether-the-buddha-was-ever-a-god.md

-# Whether the Buddha was ever a god?
+Question: Whether the Buddha was ever a god?
 Answer in Brief: -
  Category: Jātaka
 Sutta References: ITI 22